Reformed Druids of North America

 The Reformed Druids of North America (RDNA) is an American Neo-Druidic organization.
-It was formed in 1963 at Carleton College, Northfield, Minnesota as a humorous protest against the college's required attendance of religious services.
+It was formed in 1963 at Carleton College, Northfield, Minnesota, as a humorous protest against the college's required attendance of religious services.
 This original congregation is called the Carleton Grove, sometimes the Mother Grove.
 There are over 40 groves and proto-groves of the RDNA throughout the United States and Canada.

 History

 Origins

 A liberal arts college, Carleton had been founded by the Congregational Church, but by the 1960s had become a non-denominational institution.
 Nonetheless, the student handbook still held that "attendance is required at the College Service of Worship or at the Sunday Evening Program or at any regularly organized service of public worship."
-A number of students, including David Fisher, David Frangquist, Howard Cherniack, Jan Johnson and Norman Nelson thought this rule unnecessary, and formed their own religious group in protest rather than attend any of the extant ones.
-They thus created the RDNA, holding meetings near the college athletic fields, and marking the obligatory "chapel slips" correspondingly.
-As Nelson would later explain, "The sole motive was to protest the requirement, not to try for alternatives for worship… There was never any intention to mock any religion; it was not intended that RDNA should compete with or supplant any faith.
+A number of students, including David Fisher, David Frangquist, Howard Cherniack, Jan Johnson and Norman Nelson thought this rule objectionable, and formed their own religious group, the RDNA, in protest, rather than attend any of the extant ones.
+The RDNA held meetings near the college athletic fields, and marked the obligatory "chapel slips" correspondingly.
+As Nelson later explained, "The sole motive was to protest the requirement, not to try for alternatives for worship...
+There was never any intention to mock any religion; it was not intended that RDNA should compete with or supplant any faith.
 We tried to write a service which could be attended 'in good faith' by anyone."

 The RDNA believed that pain of hypocrisy would force the college authorities to validate their activities as public worship.
 Instead, the dean of men ignored the group, neither accepting the chapel slips nor disciplining the members.
 But the dean of women chose to accept the slips that the RDNA's two female members submitted.
-After extended discussion with the Druids, the college recognized its untenable position, and dropped the religious requirement in June, 1964.
+After extended discussion with the Druids, the college recognized its untenable position, and dropped the religious requirement in June 1964.
 The college's President Nason and his wife attended the final RDNA ceremony that academic year, overlooking a ritual consumption of whiskey that technically violated college rules.

 But in challenging the college's chapel requirement, the founders had unwittingly fostered a rewarding environment for spiritual exploration.
 Many Druids had come to value the movement in their lives, and the founders were stunned to discover that demand for Druid services continued even after the college requirement disappeared.